oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

 ### **Data format requirements**

 - **Primary Data:**
-The input data should contain one timestamp column and other column for target variable (which you would like to forecast) and series id
+The input data should contain Series id, timestamp, and target variable which you want to forecast

 - **Additional Data:**
-The data should contain one timestamp column, and additional influencer as columns that help in forecasting and series id
+The data should contain Series id, timestamp, and additional influencer that help in forecasting the target variable, given primary data

 - **Meta Data:**
 The input data can also have meta data that help multivariate algorithms in forecasting by identify homogeneous series.
 The primary data should have three columns - timestamp, target column, and a column for the series id.
 The additional data should have a timestamp column, a series id column, and columns for additional influencers.
 The meta data should have a series id column, and any number of columns for meta data information for that particular series.
 Each series will have one observation in meta data